IN THIS SECTION

 Our names are Scarlett, Olivia, Lilibeth, Monica, Emily & Serena and we are all currently in Year 7, so we all know how you are feeling at this time, as last year, we were in exactly the same position as you are now; about to leave the safe and familiar surroundings of your primary schools and embark on a new journey to a big and unfamiliar secondary school.

 I hope you will understand us when we say there is no need to worry.
-St. Anne’s is an ‘outstanding’ school, that’s just one of the many positive comments used by the Ofsted Inspectors about our school in the most recent Ofsted inspection - Decemeber 2016.
+St. Anne’s is an ‘outstanding’ school, that’s just one of the many positive comments used by the Ofsted Inspectors about our school in the most recent Ofsted inspection - December 2016.

-We are so glad we came to St. Anne’s and to help you to put aside some of the fears that you may be experiencing at the moment, please read on and see what we have to say about our school.
+We are so glad we came to St. Anne’s and to help you put aside some of the fears that you may be experiencing at the moment, please read on and see what we have to say about our school.

-We look forward to seeing you in September and welcoming you to the family of St Anne’s and our wonderful school community.
+We look forward to seeing you in September and welcoming you to the learning family of St Anne’s and our wonderful school community.